 An Opinionated Amphibian

 This guy originated with a pattern from Ann Wood Handmade.
-She featured this project in a holiday email, and I felt like my life needed this rather judgemental-looking frog in my life.
+She featured this project in her holiday email, and I felt like my life needed this rather judgemental-looking frog.
 He was slow-stitched using recycled home decor fabric scraps, threads, and buttons, and sports a cozy scrap wool felt scarf.
 I sourced most of the supplies at Scrap Creative Reuse, and maybe spent a total of $6 to make him.

 This guy enjoyed the holidays seated on our mantle and acted as our Judgmental Amphibian on the Shelf.
-He has since made himself a rock chair in my studio where he provides his amphibian critiques.
+Afterward, he made himself a rock chair in my studio where he provides his amphibian critiques.

 Frog Work in Progress